cambridgehackers/dmac/doc/source/dmaclasses.rst

       Issues a DMA transferFromFpga request on this channel.

        * :cpp:var:`objref` is the identifier returned from :cpp:member:`DmaBuffer::reference`.
-       * :cpp:var:`base` is offset, in bytes, at which to start writing.
+       * :cpp:var:`base` is offset, in bytes, at which to start writing the data received from the FPGA.
        * :cpp:var:`numbytes` is the number of bytes to write.
        * :cpp:var:`tag` is an opaque identifer used to identify this request when invoking :cpp:func:`DmaCallback::transferFromFpgaDone`.